amellalalex/weenyterm/docs/shell-integration.md

 `cmd.exe` doesn't allow a lot of flexibility in configuring the prompt, but fortunately it does allow for emitting escape sequences.
-You can use the `set_environment_variables` configuration to pre-configure the prompt environment in your `.wezterm.lua`; this example configures the use of OSC 7 as well as including the time and current directory in the visible prompt with green and purple colors, and makes the prompt span multiple lines:
+You can use the `set_environment_variables` configuration to pre-configure the prompt environment in your `.weenyterm.lua`; this example configures the use of OSC 7 as well as including the time and current directory in the visible prompt with green and purple colors, and makes the prompt span multiple lines: